ReevesA1/ansible-bootstrap/README1.md

-# Setting UP the DISTRUBUTIONS with ANSIBLE
+# Bootstraping Each OS
 - No matter what OS Im using make sure my username is "rocket"
 - Make sure it is updated `sudo apt update` or packages won't get installed

-# Linux
+# Linux Ansible

 ```
     _nnnn_